 Commercial Dispute Resolution

 Ben’s practice involves a wide range of commercial disputes in the United Kingdom and abroad, including the Middle East and Central Asia.
-He has worked on substantial claims involving the sale of goods, company law, banking, utilities, mining, aviation, spread betting and the internet.
+He has worked on substantial claims involving:

 Financial Services Regulation